mamba-org/mamba/README.md

 Make sure to have the following requirements in your conda environment:

-- `conda install pybind11 libsolv conda cmake`
+- `conda install pybind11 libsolv pip`

-After that, `cd include`, `mkdir build`, `cd build`, `cmake ..`, `make`, switch back to the mamba root folder with `cd ../../`.
+For a local (dev) build, run `pip install -e .`.
+This will build and install mamba in the conda environment.

-Now you are ready to install packages with `./bin/mamba install xtensor-r` for example.
+Now you are ready to install packages with `mamba install xtensor-r -c conda-forge` for example.
-Channels, and strict priority are currently supported.

-We know how to implement feature support, but it's not done in this C++ port, yet.

 ### Support us